MarijnSt/serious-business/README.md

 ### Approach

-* Create page with a simple grid: three columns and 8 rows
+* Create page with a simple grid: three columns and 2 rows
-	* Top row --> header
+	* Top row: header
 	* first column: days
 	* second column: hours
-	* right column: spanning all rows (use flexbox to center)
+	* right column: message (use flexbox to center)

 * Create an object for each day that contains the opening hours as opening and closing properties
 	* create empty week object